Blog post

 Drivers prepare differently for each circuit based on its physical demands.
 Monaco requires precision and concentration but relatively low physical effort.
 Singapore is the most physically demanding race on the calendar due to the heat and humidity.
 Spa requires exceptional neck strength for the high-speed corners.

-In the 2026 era, with lighter cars and less downforce, the physical demands on drivers are changing.
-The reduced downforce means drivers must work harder to keep the car on track through corners, which places additional strain on the arms, shoulders, and core.
+In the 2026 era, with lighter cars and reportedly less downforce, the physical demands on drivers are expected to change.
+The reduced downforce may mean drivers need to work harder to keep the car on track through corners, which could place additional strain on the arms, shoulders, and core.